romoney5/SRB2-edit/README.md

+If you want to use code from my repo, please contact me beforehand.

 # Installation:
 You can compile the source code normally (see "Compiling") and put the binary in your SRB2 directory.
 No additional assets required, it works right out the bag!